 1. What is Guillain-Barre Syndrome?

-It is an acute, rapidly progressing polyneuritis that causes ascending symmetrical paralysis.
-It is an autoimmune disorder (that is rare) of the peripheral nervous system (PNS) in which the flaccid paralysis of the skeletal muscle and loss of reflexes develop, usually in a person that was previously healthy.
+It’s an acute, rapidly progressing polyneuritis that causes ascending symmetrical paralysis.
+In other words, it’s a rare autoimmune disorder of the peripheral nervous system (PNS) in which the flaccid paralysis of the skeletal muscle and loss of reflexes develop, usually in a person that was previously healthy.

 2. What does Guillain-Barre affect?